AdaSzi/AttinyRDSradio/README.md

 This program barely fits on Attiny85 - it uses 8190 out of 8192 Bytes of memory

-Attiny85 has to run 16 MHz
+Attiny85 has to run at 16 MHz